 American Christianity in 2025: A Critical Assessment

-American Christianity in 2025 stands as perhaps the most striking example of institutional religious hypocrisy in modern history.
-A faith founded on the teachings of a Middle Eastern refugee who preached radical love, care for the poor, and welcoming of strangers has become the primary vehicle for a political movement that explicitly rejects these very principles.
+American Christianity in 2025 stands as perhaps the most striking example of institutional religious inversion in modern history.
+A faith founded on the principle of kenosis—the radical self-emptying of power exemplified by a Middle Eastern refugee who preached love, care for the poor, and welcoming of strangers—has undergone a metamorphosis of purpose.
+It has evolved from a witness pointing toward a kingdom “not of this world” into a political apparatus dedicated to securing dominion within this one.
+This is not mere hypocrisy.
+It is a fundamental restructuring of faith into a survivalist identity-marker that resolves the existential anxiety of a fragmenting society through the pursuit of cultural hegemony.

 The Numbers Don’t Lie